andrew/ultimate-awesome/README.md

 - [recommendations-for-engineers](https://github.com/pyxelr/recommendations-for-engineers) - All of my recommendations for aspiring engineers in a single place, coming from various areas of interest.
 - [awesome-self-supervised-learning-in-medical-imaging](https://github.com/SaeedShurrab/awesome-self-supervised-learning-in-medical-imaging) - This repository is mainly dedicated for listing the recent research advancements in the application of Self-Supervised-Learning in medical images computing field.
 - [awesome-free-saas](https://github.com/tzhangchi/awesome-free-saas) - An awesome list of  free SaaS (software as a service) for you.
-- [awesome-subgraphs](https://github.com/balakhonoff/awesome-subgraphs) - A curated list of awesome resources related to The Graph powered subgraph development.
 - [awesome-gitea](https://gitea.com/gitea/awesome-gitea) - A curated list of awesome projects related to Gitea and its soft-fork instances.
 - [awesome-football-analytics](https://github.com/diegopastor/awesome-football-analytics) - A curated list of football analytics awesome resources, articles, books and more!.
 - [awesome-supermemo](https://github.com/supermemo/awesome-supermemo) - A list of resources which can be used with SuperMemo.